State of Palestine

 Current issues and what the World Food Programme is doing

-The World Food Programme’s (WFP’s) activities in the West Bank and Gaza focus on providing assistance to communities whose ability to buy food has been badly affected by poverty brought about by conflict surrounding the occupation of the West Bank and the blockade of the Gaza Strip.
-Though food is readily available in Palestine, food prices are too high for poor families to afford.
-WFP's work in the West Bank and Gaza also helps strengthen the local economy and Palestine's preparedness for emergencies, as well as helping local people build resilient livelihoods.
+Active in Palestine since 1991, the World Food Programme (WFP) works in the West Bank, East Jerusalem and Gaza to meet the food needs and early recovery of the most vulnerable non-refugee populations.
+WFP activities focus on assisting people whose ability to buy food has been hampered by poverty brought about by conflict surrounding the occupation of the West Bank and the blockade of the Gaza Strip.
+Though food is readily available in Palestine, prices are often too high for poor families to afford.
+WFP also works to enhance their resilience and coping mechanisms, and supports the Palestinian Authority’s (PA) national safety net by strengthening the Government’s capacity.

 On-going conflict has brought severe economic disruption in Palestine, particularly in Gaza.
-At the end of 2014, nearly one in five people in the West Bank were unemployed, while unemployment levels reached 43 percent in Gaza – the highest in the world.
+In the first quarter of 2015, nearly one in five people in the West Bank were unemployed, while unemployment levels reached 42 percent in Gaza – among the highest in the world.

-What the World Food Programme is doing in the State of Palestine
+What is the World Food Programme doing in Palestine?

 Strengthening analysis and response

-Along with WFP partners, UNRWA and FAO, WFP co-leads the Food Security Sector, which strengthens food security analysis and response and links humanitarian and developmental interventions for the Palestinian Authority.
-More than 40 organisations participate in the Food Security Sector.
+WFP co-leads the Food Security Sector (FSS) with partners UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), and the Food and Agriculture Organization of the United Nations (FAO).
+The FSS strengthens food security analysis and response and links humanitarian and developmental interventions for the Palestinian Authority.
+More than 40 organizations participate in the FSS.

 Promoting economic recovery

-A brief provides the latest snapshot of Palestine's strategy, operations, operational highlights (achievements and issues/challenges), partnerships and the State's background.
+A Country Brief provides the latest snapshot of the country strategy, operations, operational highlights (achievements and issues/challenges), partnerships and the country background.

-Looking for more publications on State of Palestine?
-Visit the State of Palestine publications archive.
+Looking for more publications on Palestine?
+Visit the Palestine publications archive.